nerdai/arc-finetuning-st/README.md

 > [!NOTE]
 > The data used for this application has been directly pulled from ARC-AGI Github
 > repository (see [here](https://github.com/fchollet/ARC-AGI/tree/master/data)).
-> `RabbitMQMessageQueueConfig` can load its params from environment variables.
 <!-- prettier-ignore-end -->

 We first must install the app's dependencies.
 To do so, we can use `poetry`: